+Penalties on errors relating to the rate changes

-The tax has been in operation for a number of years and we expect insurers to be familiar with its operation and to cope with rate changes.
-Therefore, penalties and interest may be imposed as a result of errors made by insurers relating to changes in the rate of tax or to any extension of the higher rate.
+The tax has been in operation for a number of years and we expect insurers to be familiar with its operation.
+Penalties and interest as a result of errors made by insurers relating to changes in the rate of tax or to any extension of the higher rate, will be assessed on a case by case basis.

 Previous page